 Assistantships & Financial Aid

-Many of our graduate students earn financial support from teaching or research assistantships.
+Many of our graduate students earn financial support from teaching assistantship (TA) or research assistantship (RA).

 Students with TA or RA support receive a stipend comparable to those at many universities, a full tuition scholarship, and a health insurance program.

-Priority for financial support is given to those applications received by January 5th prior to the fall semester they want to be admitted.
-Applications received after January 5th will be considered on a space and funds available basis.
-March 15th is the final application deadline, though we strongly urge applicants to submit their application well before this deadline.
+Priority for financial support is given to those applications received by January 5 prior to the fall semester they want to be admitted (e.g., January 5, 2022 for Fall 2022 admission).
+Applications received after January 5 will be considered on a space and funds available basis.

 Once in residence, some support for thesis research and travel to meetings to present the results of one’s research is also available.

 Faculty and students have a close working relationship.

 Typically students come to UMD with plans to work with a particular faculty member as their advisor.

 If you do not have an advisor in mind, the Director of Graduate Studies serves as your advisor until you determine the direction of your graduate research project, and identify an appropriate advisor during your first semester in residence.